Using the evaluation criteria and techniques you learned in Be Smart About Choosing a Job Board, now start your search at Web job boards

 The best boards offer you several options for your resume posting:

 Many boards offer an e-mail service to keep you informed about new jobs added to their jobs database.
 When an appropriate job appears in their database of jobs, this service will e-mail you a notice of the addition or the actual description.
 This can save you time and effort -- you don't have to keep visiting the site to see if they have jobs for you.
 It's usually a good idea to sign up for the service if you can do it without compromising your privacy.

 If you sign up, be sure to use your personal - NOT your work - email account for these email agents.
 If you have a job, your employer may be monitoring your email in the course of keeping track of what you do, so they will see these messages coming to you and know that you are job hunting.

 Many boards offer you the ability to create several different agents so that you can try different combinations of search criteria, e.g. different key words, different locations, etc.

 Check out the information in Keeping Track of Your Job Search to manage your use of job boards.

 Online job search expert Susan P. Joyce has been observing the online job search world and teaching online job search skills since 1995.
 A veteran of the United States Marine Corps and a recent Visiting Scholar at the MIT Sloan School of Management, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
-In 1998, her company, NETability, Inc. purchased Job-Hunt.org, and Susan has been editor and publisher of Job-Hunt since then.
-Follow Susan on Twitter at @jobhuntorg and on Google+ , and follow JobHuntOrg on Facebook.
+Since 1998, Susan has been editor and publisher of Job-Hunt.org.
+Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn.